 UX Friction to gain trust.

 Our systems are sometimes too fast for users to believe.
-In other words, when important things happen instantly, users think that the process either didn’t happen at all or occurred with less than the required accuracy.
+When important things happen instantly, users think that the process either didn’t happen at all or occurred with less than the required accuracy.
 So, artificial waiting needs to be introduced to fake the amount of time taken to process user requests.

 Facebook allegedly used artificial waiting for its security checkup process.
 The process took only a few milliseconds on the server side to examine the privacy settings of the account.
 But on the user’s end, the process took several seconds to improve the perceived thoroughness of the process.